QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 ![](../assets/2023-04-06-19-22-48.png)

-### Add the git repo in ArgoCD
+### Add the git repo in Argo CD

-Lastly, once the known hosts record is in place and the git server can accept the ssh key, we can set up the repo connection in ArgoCD
+Lastly, once the known hosts record is in place and the git server can accept the ssh key, we can set up the repo connection in Argo CD

 Move back to settings and then click "Connect repo"